-2- John Newlands
+2- John Newlands:.
+The atomic masses of many of the elements had been determined.
+He suggested that the chemistry of the elements might be related to their masses.
 The known elements (>60) were arranged in order of atomic weights.
-He suggested that elements be arranged in "octaves" because he noticed that the chemical and physical properties repeated every 8th element when placed in order of increasing atomic mass.
-Observed similarities between the first and ninth elements, the second and tenth elements etc
+He noticed that the chemical and physical properties repeated every 8th element when placed in order of increasing atomic mass.
+Observed similarities between the first and 8th elements, the second and 9th elements etc